 The pathway to Tsum Valley envisions a series of Sherpa, Gurung, and Thakali villages.
 Tumje is a crossroads point for the Ganesh Himal Base Camp Trek.
 We traverse Chhule, Nile, and Choo Syong before reaching Mu Gompaa.

 Mu Gompaa is the top attraction in this basin.
 Located on a vast cliff, this monastery is the oldest.
-The intricate carvings and artistic architecture from centuries before make Mu Gompa irresistible.
+The intricate carvings and architectural artistry from centuries ago make Mu Gompa irresistible.

 15 Days Tsum Valley Trek Cost